-The attached contract details ("Order Form") and contract conditions set out the terms of the contract between ESRO Ltd. TA Revealing Reality and the Secretary of State for Health and Social Care acting as part of the Crown (Department of Health and Social Care) for the provision of the deliverables set out in the Order Form.
+The attached contract details ("Order Form") and contract conditions set out the terms of the contract between Social Investment Business Ltd and the Secretary of State for Health and Social Care acting as part of the Crown (Department of Health and Social Care) for the provision of the deliverables set out in the Order Form.

-Please confirm your acceptance of the Conditions by signing and returning the Order Form via the Atamis messaging system at your earliest convenience.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form to at your earliest convenience.

-We will then arrange for the Order Form to be countersigned which will create a binding contract between us.
+We will then arrange for Order Form to be countersigned which will create a binding contract between us.